What is osteopathy?

 What conditions can osteopathy treat?

 Osteopathy can be an effective treatment for a variety of illnesses, medical conditions and injuries.
-The ranges goes from pediatric conditions to pain conditions to systemic problems that involve neurological, digestive or circulatory systems, as well as chronic infectious diseases.
+The ranges goes from pediatric conditions to chronic pain to systemic problems that involve neurological, digestive or circulatory systems, and chronic inflammatory conditions.
+Osteopathy can provide support for patients with arthritis, fibromyalgia, multiple sclerosis, edema, irritable bowel, overactive bladder, asthma and respiratory conditions.

 What are the benefits of osteopathy treatment?